The most useful tool I’ve discovered on our life journey is compassionate honesty. It heals so many wounds.

 The real way is to relinquish control.
 It’s to show your vulnerability.

-‘There is no way that either of us can prove our story.’
-I thought to myself.
+‘There is no way that either of us can prove our story,’ I thought to myself.
 ‘What if she’s right and I’m wrong.
 Who knows?’

+At the same time, I know that my constant to-ing and fro-ing is characteristic of someone who was and continues to be gaslit by her abuser.
 And then deep down I heard my voice resonate back.
 ‘But who cares?
 Your beliefs aren’t ‘real’.
 They are not you.’

 My own beliefs about what happened exist and have created ‘a reality’.
 And yet, they are not me.
 I don’t have to live in or with that reality.
 I don’t have to let my beliefs hurt me.
 I can observe them like a film and laugh at them.
 I can observe and laugh at hers (even though she might find that offensive) because if she is me, they are also mine.

-I am whole and complete without my beliefs.
+Yet, I am whole and complete without my beliefs.
 My relationships are whole and complete.
 My life is whole and complete.
 And right now I don’t give a shit about her beliefs or about mine because they aren’t important to who we are (maybe I’ll change my mind tomorrow though.
 Growth is, as I said, is a blinking switch).